viodotcom/growth/levels/engineering_manager.md

 - Be accountable for the growth of 7-12 engineer and help them formulate growth plans and objectives
 - Challenge and help your engineering leads grow as successful leaders of their squads
 - Lead squads directly and through engineering leads.
 Guide them to balance cross-squad priorities
-- Lead multiple squads, communicate FindHotel’s objectives, implement work processes, plan workload and resources against deadlines
+- Lead multiple squads, communicate Vio.com’s objectives, implement work processes, plan workload and resources against deadlines
 - Seek an understanding of what other teams do, share knowledge.
 Encourage others to do the same
 - Guide engineering leads to stay focused on the most important tasks at hand, while mentoring and managing squads effectively towards results
 - Navigate and lead squads through ambiguous situations, enabling them to unblock themselves and make progress